 In addition to the murals, the river and the historic buildings, New Port Richey’s downtown area has Sims Park which borders the river, the Hacienda Hotel and Main Street, reaching over to Orange Lake.

-The Richey Suncoast Theatre is historic, having been built in 1925 at a cost of $60,000 and named the Meighan Theatre after Thomas Meighan.
-It opened with his silent film, The New Klondike.
+The Richey Suncoast Theatre is historic, having been built in 1925 at a cost of $60,000 and named the Meighan Theatre after the silent film star, Thomas Meighan.
+It opened with his film, The New Klondike.

 A pipe organ was installed in 1927 and the theater was the center of a controversy about being open on Sundays in New Port Richey.
 A January 4, 1927 vote of the city’s citizens kept the venue open Sundays, along with baseball games being ok, but not dancing.